oliversavio/oliversavio.github.io/_posts/2018-12-28-connecting-spark-application-with-remote-hive-metastore.markdown

 ![AWS EMR Spark Cluster]({{ site.url }}/images/spark.png)

-The graphic above depicts a common workflow for running Spark SQL apps, the Hive metastore holds table schemas (this includes the location of the table data), the Spark clusters, AWS EMR clusters in this case are treated as ephemeral, they spin up, run their application(s) and terminate.
+The graphic above depicts a common workflow for running Spark SQL apps.
+The Hive metastore holds table schemas (this includes the location of the table data), the Spark clusters, AWS EMR clusters in this case are treated as ephemeral, they spin up, run their application(s) and terminate.

 This setup enables you to run multiple Spark SQL applications without having to worry about correctly configuring a multi-tenant Hive cluster.

-__Note: All examples are written in Scala 2.11 with Spark SQL 2.3.x, prior experience with Apache Spark is pre-requisite.__
+__Note: All examples are written in Scala 2.11 with Spark SQL 2.3.x.
+Prior experience with Apache Spark is pre-requisite.__

-### Topics this post will cover
+### Topics this post will cover:
 - Running Spark SQL with Hive.
 - Connecting to a remote Hive cluster.
 - Connecting to a remote Hive cluster with HA (High Availability) enabled.

 ### Running Spark SQL with Hive
 Spark SQL supports the HiveQL syntax as well as Hive SerDes and UDFs, allowing you to access existing Hive warehouses.
-Connecting to a Hive metastore is straightforward, all you need to do is enable hive support while instantiating the `SparkSession`.
+Connecting to a Hive metastore is straightforward - all you need to do is enable hive support while instantiating the `SparkSession`.

 {% highlight scala %}
 import org.apache.spark.sql.SparkSession